Skip to content ↓

 What is combined science?

-Combined science is worth two GCSEs (which meets the requirements of the English Baccalaureate) and is comprised of equal amounts of biology, chemistry and physics.
-All Science A Level specifications assume that students will have studied combined science at GCSE.
+Combined science is worth two GCSEs (which meets the requirements of the Core Curriculum) and is comprised of equal amounts of biology, chemistry and physics.
+All science A Level specifications assume that students will have studied combined science at GCSE.
 If students choose to study separate sciences as one of their options this will provide them with individual GCSEs in each of the sciences and this would ease the transition to A Level studies.
 We would therefore advise any student that might aspire to study any science at A Level to choose separate sciences as one of their options.

 How is PSHE (personal, social, health and economic education) and citizenship taught?